 Aims & Scope

-Journal of Happiness and Health (JOHAH) is an international and multidisciplinary peer-reviewed journal, the aim of which is to become the main platform for sharing advancements in relation to the nexus between various aspects of wellbeing and health.
+Journal of Happiness and Health (JOHAH) is an international, multidisciplinary, peer-reviewed journal that aims to become the primary platform for sharing advancements in the nexus between various aspects of wellbeing and health.

 ISSN